Priyanka-Mondal/priyanka-mondal.github.io/_pages/home.md

 /* Create two equal columns that floats next to each other */ .columnDate {
   float: left;
-  width: 10px;
+  width: 20px;
-  padding: 1px;
+  padding: 5px;
-  height: 5px; /* Should be removed.
+  height: 10px; /* Should be removed.
 Only for demonstration */ }
 .columnTitle {
   float: left;
-  width: 20px;
+  width: 50px;
-  padding: 1px;
+  padding: 5px;
-  height: 5px; /* Should be removed.
+  height: 10px; /* Should be removed.
 Only for demonstration */ }

 /* Clear floats after the columns */